History of the Sacramento cannery industry: Cannery Labor

 In 1934, pressured by the Associated Farmers of California and its allied urban commercial and industrial interests, police raided the CAWIU headquarters in Sacramento and charged 17 of its leaders with criminal syndicalism.
 Several leaders, including Pat Chambers and Caroline Decker, were sentenced in 1935 to several years’ imprisonment.
 After 1935, Sacramento cannery workers organized under the AFL as Cannery Workers Local No. 20324.

 In 1945, AFL President William Green turned over jurisdiction of all California cannery locals to the International Brotherhood of Teamsters.
-Cannery locals in Sacramento, Stockton, and Modesto who hadn't been consulted, hadn't voted, and didn't trust the Teamsters, staged strikes and work stoppages.
-About 1,200 workers in the Sacramento Libby, McNeill and Libby plant refused to pay dues to the Teamsters, effectively striking with signs that read, “We Will Work—But Not One Cent of Tribute to the Teamsters."
+Cannery workers in Sacramento, Stockton, and Modesto were not consulted beforehand and lacked trust in the Teamsters, staging strikes and work stoppages in protest of the decision.
+About 1,200 workers in the Sacramento Libby, McNeill and Libby plant refused to pay dues to the Teamsters, striking with signs that read “We Will Work—But Not One Cent of Tribute to the Teamsters."
 The Sacramento Police Department intervened, escorting scab replacements and checking for Teamster cards.

 The second World War greatly increased demand for canned goods, but it also reduced the domestic supply of labor.
 Sacramento canneries benefited from the Bracero Program, which supplemented cheap migrant labor from Mexico.
-With the Bracero Program, cannery work became increasingly racialized.
+With the program, cannery work became increasingly racialized.

 After the second World War, cannery operations became increasingly automated and less reliant on labor.
 Since then, demand for canned goods has steadily declined, resulting in further job losses.